brettbeatty/colonel_elixir/README.md

 Most of the time I use `Kernel.match?/2` I am wrapping it an an anonymous function, like `&match?({:some, pattern}, &1)`.
 Seems like a `match/1` macro to return the anonymous function might be convenient: `match({:some, pattern})`.

-### Pipe-able Match Operator

-People like piping, and often pipes are interrupted to bind to a variable then resumed with that variable.
-I'm picturing being able to pipe into a binding like `|> match(my_var)` then use `my_var` deeper in the pipeline.

 ### Secure Compare